Liberty of the Clink: Prison and palace

 The liberty is most famous for its prison, The Clink.
 The first recorded use of the term Liberty of the Clink was in 1530; the nickname was used informally to avoid confusion with the other manors in Southwark.
 'Clink' seems to be derived from the name of the Bishop's prison, which he held as a civil authority deriving from his role as Chancellor or Treasurer.
 It was also the manorial gaol maintained by the bishop as part of the administration of the liberty.
 The bishop's London residence, Winchester House, was built in the liberty and was originally surrounded by parkland.

 Illicit activities

 The liberty lay outside the jurisdiction of the City of London, and that of the county authorities of Surrey, and some activities forbidden in those areas were permitted within it.

 In 1161 Bishop Henry of Blois was granted the power to license prostitutes and brothels in the liberty by King Henry II.
-The prostitutes were known as Winchester Geese, and many are buried in Cross Bones, an unconsecrated graveyard.
+The prostitutes were known as Winchester Geese, and, by legend, many are buried in Cross Bones, an unconsecrated graveyard.
 Similarly, to "be bitten by a Winchester goose" meant "to contract a venereal disease".

 Theatres and playhouses were allowed in the Clink; the most famous was the Globe Theatre where William Shakespeare performed his plays.
 Another was The Rose, where Shakespeare and Christopher Marlowe both premiered plays.

 Bull and bear baiting were also permitted.